premchander-revature/interviewquestions/Interview Ques/Java Basics.md

 ## Technical Questions

- 1. What do you have in Java download file?
+ 1. What do you have in Java download file?p2

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)